Laboratories and People

 Barbara L. Lachenbruch, Department of Wood Science and Engineering, Oregon State University, USA

-Lisa LaForest, Department of Geography, University of Tennessee, USA
+Lisa LaForest, Department of Ecology and Evolutionary Biology, University of Tennessee, USA

 Colin Laroque, Mount Allison University, Sackville, New Brunswick, Canada

 Steven W. Leavitt, Laboratory of Tree-Ring Research, The University of Arizona, Tucson, USA